Awaissm111/Awaissm111/README.md

 # Hi there! 👋
-I'm **Awais Saleem**, a **Senior Software Quality Assurance Engineer** with over **5 years of experience** in ensuring top-notch software quality.
+I'm **Awais Saleem**, a **Senior Software Quality Assurance Engineer** with over **6 years of experience** in ensuring top-notch software quality.
 I specialize in creating comprehensive test plans, executing test cases, and improving QA processes to minimize bug leakage and enhance product stability. 🚀

 ---

 ## 🌟 About Me
 - **Current Role**: Senior SQA Engineer at **DaticsAI**.
 - **Professional Experience**:
-   - Expertise in functional, regression, performance, and sanity testing.
+   - Expertise in functional and non functional testing.
    - Mentoring and training QA teams to improve workflow and skill sets.
    - Working within Agile methodologies, including sprint planning and daily scrums.
 - **Key Achievements**: